Benjamin Moore Anchor Gray: a more subdued approach to navy blue

 This is why we’re taking an up close and personal look at Benjamin Moore Anchor Gray; one of my fave blues when I’m looking for something a BIT less typical.

-What type of paint colour is Anchor Gray?
+What type of paint color is Anchor Gray?

 This cool blue hue is always a nice balance to warm southern light or afternoon western exposure.